Archibald Leitch: Stadium design

 Many of his works have since been demolished for redevelopment, especially in wake of the Taylor Report and the move to all-seater stadiums.
 For instance, the Trinity Road Stand at Villa Park, considered his masterpiece, was demolished in 2000.
-The main stand and pavilion at Craven Cottage, the facade of the main stand at Ibrox (although the stand itself has been remodelled) and the Bullens Road and Gwladys Street stands at Goodison Park survive; they are now listed buildings, as was the Leitch-designed main stand at Heart of Midlothian's Tynecastle Park; however, in 2016 permission was granted for that structure to be demolished and replaced.
+The Leitch-designed main stand at Heart of Midlothian's Tynecastle Park, the main stand and pavilion at Craven Cottage and the facade of the main stand at Ibrox, were prominent examples which have since been redeveloped and remodelled, removing original Leitch features.
+The Bullens Road and Gwladys Street stands at Goodison Park survive as listed buildings, with Everton relocating to the Everton Stadium but retaining Goodison for the women's team.
+They and the 100-year old South Stand at Fratton Park will be the last original Leitch-designed stand in England in use in its original form.